EliasOPrado/tour-project/Readme.md

   <img src="/static/images/readme_images/passwordreset.png">

-## Tour_store
+## Tour store

-tour_store app holds all the main pages in which the user will navigate.
+Tour store app holds all the main pages in which the user will navigate.
 Such as:

 #### home page